yunsansheng/machine-learning/coursera/week1.md

 		- Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.(Classification)

-	### unsupervised learning
+### Unsupervised learning
 Unsupervised learning allows us to approach problems with little or **no idea what our results should look like**.

 We can derive structure from data where we don't necessarily know the effect of the variables.We can derive this structure by clustering the data based on relationships among the variables in the data.

 With unsupervised learning there is **no feedback based on the prediction results**.

 - Example:
 	- Clustering: Take a collection of 1,000,000 different genes, and find a way to automatically group these genes into groups that are somehow similar or related by different variables, such as lifespan, location, roles, and so on.
 	- Non-clustering: The "Cocktail Party Algorithm", allows you to find structure in a chaotic environment. (i.e. identifying individual voices and music from a mesh of sounds at a cocktail party).

 # linear regression with one variable

 - $x^{(i)}$ denote the "input" varialbes(**input features**)
 - $y^{(i)}$ denote the "output varialbes"(**target variables**)
 - m denote numbers of the traning examples